ehmicky/gulp-execa/docs/API.md

 We recommend against using this option since it is:

-- not cross-platform, encouraging shell-specific syntax.
+- not cross-platform, encouraging shell-specific syntax
-- slower, because of the additional shell interpretation.
+- slower, because of the additional shell interpretation
-- unsafe, potentially allowing command injection.
+- unsafe, potentially allowing command injection

 ### encoding